Georgia is the largest state in America east of the Mississippi.

 44. National Infantry Museum & Soldier Center

-The National Infantry Museum & Soldier Center is located suitably outside of Fort Benning, Georgia’s infantry training center.
+The National Infantry Museum & Soldier Center is located in Columbus, suitably outside of Fort Benning, Georgia’s infantry training center.

 The museum speaks of American infantrymen, dating back to the Revolution of America all the way to more current events, like the United States’ Middle East involvement.